 (Matthew Desmond, Author of Evicted: Poverty and Profit in the American City – 2016)

-In parallel, HomeStart is piloting geographically dispersed partnerships with other social service organizations to create a model for distributing resources, providing technical assistance, and collecting data.
+In parallel, HomeStart is piloting geographically dispersed partnerships with other social service organizations for distributing resources, providing technical assistance, and collecting data.

-Our short-term intensive intervention model provides case management, access to one-time rental assistance and 12 months of post-crisis stabilization services.
-The HomeStart intervention makes a long-term impact on an at-risk household's housing stability, and 48 months after the intervention 87% of the program participants have maintained housing stability within their BHA unit and 95% have avoided eviction due to non-payment.
+Our short-term intensive program provides case management, access to one-time rental assistance and 12 months of post-crisis stabilization services.
+The HomeStart intervention makes a long-term impact on an at-risk household's housing stability, and 36 months after the intervention 95% have avoided eviction due to non-payment.

 Thank You to our Renew Collaborative Supporters: